Here is a nice little video...

 What To Look For When Buying A Mattress:

-The number one rule when shopping for a mattress is lay on it.
+The number one rule when shopping for a mattress is: lay on it.
 It’s just like buying clothes, shoes or a car.
 You have to try it just like you would when you sleep on it.
-The mattress should be supportive enough so that you don’t have the “hammock effect”.
-If your butt is lower than your head then at around 2:00 A.M. your back will start to hurt.
+The mattress should be supportive enough so that you don’t have the “hammock effect."
+If your butt is lower than your head, then around 2:00 A.M. your back will start to hurt.
 You should be horizontal with no curves.
-Once you get the support then it’s completely personal preference from there with regard to softness.
-Come in and try ours out.
-Some people come in and lay on it for an hour to be sure which one fits them best, and we encourage anyone to do just that.
+Once you get the support, then it’s completely personal preference from there with regard to softness.
+Come in and try ours out, some people come in and lay around for an hour to be sure which one fits them best, and we encourage anyone to do just that.

 Correct support is the essential ingredient for a healthy body.
 A good mattress and foundation will gently support your body at all points and keep your spine in the same shape as a person with good standing posture.
 Pay special attention to your shoulders, hips, and lower back—the heaviest parts.
 If there’s too little support, you can develop back pain.
 But if the mattress is too hard for you, you can experience uncomfortable pressure.

 Cramped quarters can turn sleeping into a nightly wrestling match.
 A healthy sleeper moves anywhere from 40-60 times a night, including some dozen full body turns.
-You need freedom of motion while you sleep and to help you relax while getting to sleep.
+You need freedom of motion while you sleep and to help you relax while falling asleep.
 If you sleep with a partner, be sure to select queen or king size.
 Both are not only wider, but several inches longer than the standard “double” (full size), which offers each sleeper only as much space as a baby in a crib.